Azure/AKS-Landing-Zone-Accelerator/Scenarios/CosmosDB-nosql-Resiliency/README.md

 kubectl apply -f orders.yaml
 ```

 Make sure the pods restarted.
-If they didnt delete the deployments and redeploy
+If they didn't delete the deployments and redeploy

 ## Deploy into your second cluster